The Complete Guide To Yoga For Fitness Professionals - Out now!

 A 6 cpd course which teaches you to be your own teacher and to be creative with your yoga sequences.
 Add all new sequences and ideas to your class repertoire and shine the light of yoga.

-N.B. you will need to bring 2 helpers on your chosen assessment day, please see terms and agreements.
-Click dates above for assessment dates and further information.
+Venue: One KX, Kings Cross, London.
+Click dates above for further information and practical assessment dates.
+N.B. you will need to bring 2 helpers on your chosen assessment date, please see terms and agreements.

 Experience yoga at its very core, simple and beautiful, With Shiva/Josh Lipscombe, at his Yoga House/mini ashram in Spain.
 Click above for more detai8ls.